From left to right 3rd row; Fuyuki, Hanai, Karasuma, Harima, Asou. 2nd row: Imadori, Karen, Yakumo, Sarah. 1st row: Akira, Mikoto, Tenma, Eri.

 This Is Reality: Harima comments to himself that if life were like a comic book, he'd be able to win Tenma over more easily.

 Unwanted Harem: Subverted.
 Tae is the only one who expresses open attraction toward Harima.
 He treats Yakumo only as his friend and Eri as someone he owes a debt too but doesn't like.
-And he never seems to actually learn any of their names, probably because he only cares aboutTenma.
+And he never seems to actually learn any of their names, probably because he only cares about"Tenma-chan".

-What Happened to the Mouse?: Used mini-plotwise in the Manga: Madoka seeing other men behind Shigeo's back. one account semi-witnessed by Shigeo himself (who doesn't know what's going on) and another by Suga, for which Madoka uses a kiss (presumably his first) to 'keep him quiet'.
+What Happened to the Mouse?: Used mini-plotwise in the Manga: Madoka seeing other men behind Shigeo's back.
+One account semi-witnessed by Shigeo himself (who doesn't know what's going on) and another by Suga, for which Madoka uses a kiss (presumably his first) to 'keep him quiet'.
 Though, it is revealed later in the Manga that in the end, Shigeo and Madoka are still dating (which either means they resolved the issue or it was never brought to Shigeo's attention).